 Sweet and sour fish comes together really fast, so make sure you have everything all set before you begin.
 I make the rice first and let it sit while I am making the stir-fry.
 All told, this is one of my rare 30-minute meals.

 And it’s good.
 Really good.
 Smack yo mama in the face good.
 Shut-up-I’m-eating good.
 Make this recipe, I tell you.
 Make it tonight.
+Then go fishing and make it again.

 Chinese Sweet and Sour Fish